yahiaqous/yahiaqous/README.md

 <img src="https://github.com/YAHIAQOUS/YAHIAQOUS/blob/main/2Vgg.gif" align="right" style="width: 40%; height:40%"/>

 <br />
-<h3>I have a huge interest in the technological field and appreciate all the technologies that humans have developed up to this point</h3>
+<h3 align="center">I have a huge interest in the technological field and appreciate all the technologies that humans have developed up to this point</h3>

-<h3>I am interested in artificial intelligence, machine learning, augmented reality, and mainly in virtual reality development</h3>
+<h3 align="center">I am interested in artificial intelligence, machine learning, augmented reality, and mainly in virtual reality development</h3>